Looking for a thin iPhone SE (2020) case? We've got you covered.

-Thin cases offer a bit of protection while maintaining the beautiful clean lines that Apple has created.
 Many of us prefer thin cases because they feel more comfortable in hand and fit more easily into small pockets and bags.
-It's a trade-off: the thinner the case, the less protection it can offer.
-However, thin case aficionados find it worth the risk to maintain those sleek iPhone lines and not have to carry around a lot of extra bulk.
-There's thin, there's thinner, and the thinnest case of all is the Totallee Thin iPhone SE case.
+But it's a trade-off: the thinner the case, the less protection it can offer.
+However, thin case aficionados find it worth the risk to maintain those sleek iPhone lines and not have to carry around a bulky, heavy-duty, case.
+There's thin, there's thinner, and the thinnest case of all is the Totallee Thin iPhone case.
 This case won't protect from much more than scratches, but it's so thin as to be practically invisible.
+Note that the newer iPhone SE released in 2022 is the same size as the 2020 model.
+They are also the same size as the older iPhone 7 and iPhone 8.
+Here are the best iPhone SE (2020) thin cases.

-- Best Overall: Totallee Thin iPhone SE case
+- Best overall: totallee Thin iPhone SE case

-- Best Compromise: Speck iPhone SE Presidio Pro
+- Best compromise: Speck iPhone SE Presidio Pro

-- Best Value: ESR Essential Zero
+- Best value: ESR Essential Zero

-- Best Fit: Apple iPhone SE Silicone Case
+- Best fit: Apple iPhone SE Silicone Case - various colors

-- Best Trendy Bargain: GVIEWIN Marble iPhone SE 2020 Case
+- Best trendy bargain: GVIEWIN Marble iPhone SE 2020 Case

-- Best Colorful Bargain: TORRAS Slim Fit iPhone SE Case 2020
+- Best colorful bargain: TORRAS Slim Fit iPhone SE Case 2020

 - Coolest: Casery iPhone SE Case

-Best Overall: Totallee Thin iPhone SE case
+Best overall: totallee Thin iPhone SE case

-Totallee's Thin iPhone SE case is no thicker than my fingernail; it's just about as thin as a case can be and still be a case.
+Totallee's Thin iPhone case is no thicker than my fingernail; it's just about as thin as a case can be and still be a case.
 The only thinner option you have is a decal.
 This feather-light case weighs a mere tenth of an ounce.
 Made of a hard but flexible plastic called polypropylene, the matte finish (Frosted Clear or Frosted Black) cases measure 0.02 inches thick.

-The Clear option is made of a soft, rubber-like plastic called TPU, and it's a bit thicker: 0.03 inches.
+The clear option is made of a soft, rubber-like plastic called TPU, and it's a bit thicker at 0.03 inches.
 You'll find no branding on this case; all you see is your beautiful iPhone.
 There is a camera lip to protect your lens when you set your phone down face up, but there is no lip around the front to protect your screen.
-A screen protector would be a good idea!
+Definitely consider using a screen protector as well.

+This case is the best of best iPhone SE (2020) thin cases if ultimate thinness is your goal.
+It's not going to be the most protective in case of drops, but it will certainly keep your iPhone from getting scratched.
+In my review, I loved the look and feel of this case, but I tend to use it more around the house (where drops onto hard surfaces are less likely) than out and about.

 Pros: